backstage/backstage/.changeset/tricky-trains-change.md

 ---
 '@backstage/core-components': patch
 '@backstage/plugin-catalog': patch
+'@backstage/create-app': patch
 ---

-Added an EntityProcessingErrorsPanel component to show any errors that occurred when refreshing an entity from its source location.
-If upgrading, this should be added to EntityPage in your Backstage application:
+Added an `EntityProcessingErrorsPanel` component to show any errors that occurred when refreshing an entity from its source location.

+If upgrading, this should be added to your `EntityPage` in your Backstage application:

 ```diff
 // packages/app/src/components/catalog/EntityPage.tsx